Zakaria1986/DatabaseOperations/intro_to_sql.md

 ### SQL Data Types

-Although some of the different SQL databases have been developed to support niche data types and features, there are lots of data types supported by all:
+Although some of the different SQL databases have been developed to support niche data types and features, most standard data types are supported by all:
 - INT = whole numbers, use UNSIGNED to restrict to positive numbers only.
 - DECIMAL = decimal numbers to a defined precision e.g. DECIMAL(8, 2) stores up to 8 digits, with 2 after the decimal point.
 - CHAR(number) = a fixed length string